rohan-paul/Awesome_Machine_Learning_Interview_Question/README.md

 # 🎉 WORLD'S MOST COMPREHENSIVE RESOURCE FOR MACHINE LEARNING INTERVIEW QUESTIONS

-## For each find the [most detailed and analytical answer and solutions in my Newsletter](https://www.rohan-paul.com/s/ml-interview-series/archive?sort=new)
+## For each find the [most detailed and analytical solutions in my Newsletter](https://www.rohan-paul.com/s/ml-interview-series/archive?sort=new)

 ## If you found it useful, [dont forget to subscribe](https://www.rohan-paul.com/s/daily-ai-newsletter/archive?sort=new).